ozzann/client-server-app/README.md

 The web-interface is build with Bootstrap framework.

 ### Dockerfile

 Because it's a Node.js application, the base image is a node image.
-The application is running on 3000 port, that's why it's exposing in the Dockerfile.
+The application is running on 3000 port, that's why it's exposed in the Dockerfile.
 To run the application one has to perform **npm install** command and then **node client.js** command.
 So, here is all these instructions put together in the Dockerfile:

     	FROM node:4-onbuild